HornaHomeLab/pve-r7/README.md

 - Terraform - to provision and manage Proxmox virtual machines
 - Ansible - to configure and manage the provisioned VMs

+> [!NOTE]
-This repository targets a specific node within the Proxmox cluster (`pve-r7`) to ensure reliable execution, as not all nodes are continuously available.
+>This repository targets a specific node within the Proxmox cluster (`pve-r7`) to ensure reliable execution,
+>as not all nodes are continuously available.
-By focusing on a single node, the setup reduces the number of Ansible playbooks and Virtual Machines that needs to be configured during each GitHub Actions run, improving efficiency and minimizing unnecessary operations.
+>By focusing on a single node, the setup reduces the number of Ansible playbooks and Virtual Machines
+>that needs to be configured during each GitHub Actions run,
+>improving efficiency and minimizing unnecessary operations.

 ## CI/CD with GitHub Actions